internetguru/flow/README.md

 : Parse or invalid option error.

 3
-: Initial check failed; conforming may help.
+: Git model is not conform with gf (conform may help).

 4
-: Git status check failed; forcing gf may help.
+: Git status is not empty (force may help).

 5
-: Conflict occured; git status may help.
+: Git conflict occured (git status may help).

 # SEE ALSO